GRASS logo

 The t.rast.boxplot module operates on the raster array defined by the current region settings, not the original extent and resolution of the input map.
 See g.region to understand the impact of the region settings on the calculations.

 You can change the width of the boxplot using the bx_width parameter.
-The default value is 0.75, which means that the boxplots 0.75 the maximum width between two consecutive periods.
+The default value is 0.75, which means that the boxplot is 0.75 the maximum width between two consecutive periods.
 Importantly, the function uses the time stamp unit (see t.register) to determine the maximum width.
 This means that if the time stamp unit is in days, but the raster layers represent e.g., 10-day periods, you need to multiply the bx_width value you would normally use by 10 to get the same relative width.
 See this post for an example.

 EXAMPLE